½ cup uncooked white rice

 Mix rice, milk, sugar and vanilla essence in a large saucepan.
 Stir constantly over medium-high heat until boiling.
 Turn heat down to medium-low and simmer 15-20 minutes or until rice is cooked and tender.
 Stir occasionally during the first 15 minutes and then stir constantly for the last 5 minutes to prevent sticking and burning.
 Remove from heat and stir in beaten egg yolks through rice mixture.
 Mix well.

 Let custard stand 5 minutes before serving (custard will set firmer when left to stand).

 Serve topped with fresh berries and a sprinkle of nutmeg (optional).

 Note: This recipe makes quite a thick mix.
-If you prefer a thinner consistency, stir through 1/2 cup extra milk before serving.
+If you prefer a thinner consistency, stir through an extra ¼ - ½ cup milk after adding egg yolks.

 Add 100g finely chopped chocolate after simmering and allow to melt through.

 Powdered milk is a staple in my pantry.
 It is an economical substitute for recipes like this one that use a lot of milk.
 I also use powdered milk in my muffins, cakes, Béchamel sauce, etc.